CYLIX-V2/Cylix-Demo/docs/index.md

 ### Who is Cylix for?

-- **MSSPs / MDR providers** who want scalable offensive capabilities and investigation support
+- **MSSPs / MDR providers** who want scalable validation and investigation capabilities
 - **Enterprise security teams** who need to understand how well their controls respond to real-world techniques
 - **Security leadership** who want better visibility into coverage and program maturity